Israeli military forced journalists and health workers to strip in Gaza hospital raid, eyewitnesses say - KESQ

 CNN has asked the IDF for its response to the allegations levied by Saada.
 The IDF has not so far responded.

-The IDF said in a statement Wednesday that its troops, along with those of the Israeli Security Agency, “killed approximately 90 terrorists in the area.”
-It added that forces questioned “over 300 suspects” and took at least 160 others to Israeli territory “for further questioning.”
+The IDF said in a statement Thursday that “over 140 terrorists have been eliminated” in the raid.
+On Wednesday, the IDF added that forces questioned “over 300 suspects” and took at least 160 others to Israeli territory “for further questioning.”
 CNN cannot independently verify the IDF’s claims.

+CNN has asked the IDF for further details about the people it says it has killed or detained during the raid on Al-Shifa and in the neighborhood.

 Israel launched its military offensive in Gaza after the militant group Hamas attacked Israel on October 7, killing at least 1,200 people, including 36 children, and kidnapping more than 250 others.